black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 The callback function then has a parameter for each capture group in the regular expression.
 In your case, rangeRegex has four capture groups: the first letter, the first numbers, the second letter, and the second numbers.

 Give your callback function four more parameters to match those capture groups: char1, num1, char2, and num2. char will be short for character.

+# Step 56
+Have your callback implicitly return the result of calling rangeFromString() with num1 and num2 as the arguments.